 Some reasons homeowners decide to refinance to:

-With less stringent underwriting guidelines combined with lower interest rates and increased home appreciation, itâ€™s no wonder that refinance applications made up 64% of the total mortgage applications in the fall of 2016.
+With less stringent underwriting guidelines combined with lower interest rates and increased home appreciation, itâ€™s no wonder that refinance applications made up nearly half of the total mortgage applications to start 2017.

 The Federal Housing Finance Agency (FHFA) recently announced that it will be extending its Home Affordable Refinance Program (HARP) until September 30, 2017.